 Going Solar in New Jersey

-New Jersey solar power is in its highest growth year in the U.S. to date (according to the U.S. Solar Market Insight Report 2015 by GTM Research).
+New Jersey solar power is one of the biggest growers in the U.S. (according to the U.S. Solar Market Insight Report 2015 by GTM Research).

 Photovoltaic cell systems can cost between $12,000 and $25,000, which means choosing solar for your home also brings financing decisions that need to be made.
 You have a few different options when it comes to paying for your PV system in NJ.